Deliver the Magic of Digital Storytelling to Your Audiences

-As a professional services marketer, you are tirelessly looking for new ways to engage your audiences.
-It can get discouraging to perform traditional marketing methods and not know if you are really making a connection.
+As a professional services marketer, you tirelessly seek new ways to engage your audiences.
+It can get discouraging to perform traditional marketing methods, and I'd like to know if you are making a connection.
 You attend professional seminars and lectures that cover important points to consider.
-However, you can’t seem to find the right ingredient that allows you to bridge the gap from concept to emotional connection with your audiences.
+However, you can't find the right ingredient to bridge the gap from concept to an emotional connection with your audience.

-Along with many other marketing professionals, you’ve known your firm’s story for a long time.
-The story is part of the firm’s cultural heritage and it explains why the firm exists.
-In a lot of ways, your firm’s story engages and connects with people on an emotional level.
+Along with many other marketing professionals, you've known your firm's story for a long time.
+The story is part of the firm's cultural heritage, and it explains why the firm exists.
+In many ways, your firm's story engages and connects with people on an emotional level.
 This post aims to help you tap into the storytelling magic with digital marketing methods.

-Working together with My Story, Inc., Rudolph and Sletten captures their project story about Green Music Center.
+Working with My Story, Inc., Rudolph and Sletten captures their project story about Green Music Center.

-Digital storytelling is a method for leveraging your firm’s brand by weaving an intricate series of experiences via blog posts, social media channels and presentations that include narratives, anecdotes, images and video.
+Digital storytelling is a method for leveraging your firm's brand by weaving an intricate series of experiences via blog posts, social media channels, and presentations that include narratives, anecdotes, images, and video.
 Peppering your story with visual moments of encouragement and inspiration for your audiences will make a connection.
-Demonstrating you passion, humor and style will have audiences asking for more!
-These elements will create the connection you desire and promote engagement with people who can best identify with your firm.
+Demonstrating your passion, humor, and style will have audiences asking for more!
+These elements create your desired connection and promote engagement with people who can best identify with your firm.

 Some valuable points to first consider when conceptualizing your story include: